tiagrib/tiagoribeiropt_academic/content/home/experience.md

   Responsibilities include:

-  * Designing and developing the skeletal animation system
+  * Designing and developing the skeletal animation system for autonomous digital humans
   * Working with artists to ensure the animated motion looks natural and is fail-safe
   * Inventing mechanisms that enable autonomous animation of digital characters
-  * Establishing directives for behaviour design and selection
+  * Establishing directives for behaviour design and selection by AI
-  * Providing guidelines for expressive behaviour of emotion and personality
+  * Providing guidelines for expressive behaviour of emotion and personality by and AI
   """